mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

     - Save the embedding matrix as a dataframe.

 - Sentiment analysis RNN with LSTMs: [Sentiment_RNN_Exercise.ipynb](https://github.com/mxagar/deep-learning-v2-pytorch/blob/master/sentiment-rnn/Sentiment_RNN_Exercise.ipynb)
-  - This notebook improves the basic sentiment analysis network without RNN: [Sentiment Analysis Neural Network with Numpy](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/sentiment-analysis-network).
+  - This notebook improves the basic sentiment analysis model network without RNNs: [Sentiment Analysis Neural Network with Numpy](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/sentiment-analysis-network).
+  - The network receives a batch of reviews.
+Reviews are tokenized and encoded as integers.
+The sequence length (number of words per review) is fixed: 200; thus, we either truncate the texts if longer or pad them with 0s on the left.
+  - The trained network is able to yield a value 0-1 which denotes the positive (1) or negative (0) sentiment of any text.
+  - The efficiency I got with the test split was 96.8%; that's very high!
+  - Steps:
+    - Load data and pre-process it:
+    	- punctuation is removed,
+    	- words are tokenized with `split()`
+    	- a vocabulary dictionary is built
+    	- tokens are encoded as integers
+    	- outliers are removed (reviews with length 0)
+    	- encoded reviews are converted to a fixed sequence length with truncation or left zero padding
+    - Training, validation and test splits are created
+    - Data loaders
+    - Model definition: Embedding, LSTM, Linear, Dropout, Sigmoid
+    - Training
+    - Saving and loading model
+    - Testing
-  -
+    - Inference / Prediction function

 ## 14. Vanilla Inference Pipeline and Artifact